MRC Proximity to Discovery Industry Engagement fund

 How to apply

-Send the two-page application form, partners Letter of Support and Secondee CVs should be sent to Teresa Nurser Teresa.Nurser@bristol.ac.uk, in RED
+- The two-page application form, partners Letter of Support and Secondee CVs should be sent to Teresa Nurser Teresa.Nurser@bristol.ac.uk, in RED

 Further information and queries

-Please contact John.Halliwell@bristol.ac.uk for further information or to discuss your idea.
+Please contact John.Halliwell@bristol.ac.uk for further information or to discuss your project idea.

 Previously funded Proximity to Discovery Industry Engagement projects

 Find out more about our previously funded Proximity to Discovery Industry Engagement projects